 Third party certification

-Under the MSC program, fisheries and businesses can get certified if they meet the MSC standard for sustainable fishing or seafood traceability.
+Under the MSC program, fisheries and seafood businesses can get certified if they meet the MSC Fisheries or Chain of Custody Standards.

-Third-party programs offer the highest level of assurance and means that the outcome is unbiased:
+Third-party programs offer the highest level of assurance and ensure outcomes are unbiased:

 - First party: An organisation, product or service meets standards it has set for itself